rust-lang/book/src/ch09-02-vectors.md

 }
 ```

-This is not literally true, but will help you gain some intutions about it at
+This is not literally true, but will help you gain some intutions about it.
+The
-a high level.
-The actual representation is quite involved, and you can [read a
+actual representation is quite involved, and you can [read a chapter in the
-chapter in the Nomicon][nomicon] for the full details.
+Nomicon][nomicon] for the full details.

 [nomicon]: https://doc.rust-lang.org/stable/nomicon/vec.html

 At a high level, though, this is okay: a vector has a reference to some data,
 a capacity, and a length.
-Let's go through these lines of code, and see how
+Let's go through these lines of code and see how
 the vector changes.

 ```rust